 The flowers present themselves in flat clusters, have a high fragrance, and may sometimes continue to be present at the beginning of June.
 Once fall arrives, the dense foliage begins changing colors from shades of yellow to red and red-purple.

 During autumn, the shrub provides berries varying in shades of blue to black and provides ornamental interest to propagate by seeds while being eatable for birds.
 As they begin to ripe, the berries attract around ten species of birds like Robins, Catbirds, Finches, and more.
 Many are songbirds that manage insect populations.

-The Viburnum Dentatum (srrowwood viburnum) Plant grows into an attractive shrub showing off clusters of white flowers against dark, glossy, green foliage.
-In the fall, blue-black berry-like fruit form that attracts songbirds.
-It's a hardy shrub that offers a lot of options for any property.
-The Viburnum Dentatum Plant acts as a beautiful tall hedge or screen for privacy and also in a grouping as pretty shrub borders.
+The Plant grows into an attractive shrub showing off clusters of white flowers against dark, glossy, green foliage; in the fall, blue-black berry-like fruit forms that attract songbirds.
+It's a hardy shrub that offers many options for any property.

 According to nursery experts, the bloom time of this tree happens in early May to late June and features a showy display of creamy white flowers.